-NicheNet- Ligand receptor analysis
+NicheNet-Ligand receptor analysis

-Question: In your analysis you have a certain list of DGE genes.
-Can one associate a pair of Ligand and Receptor responsible for the change in expression of those genes?
+Question: In your analysis you have a certain list of differentially expressed genes.
+Can one associate a pair of Ligand and Receptor responsible for the change in expression observed?

-This is extremely useful as it will point biologist to possible pathways to target.
+This is extremely useful as it will point biologist to possible pathways to target to block the changes observed and which cell types communicate.